Skip to main content

 Biography

-Zapryanova’s teaching interests are broadly related to her research interests.
-At Smith, she teaches courses in introductory microeconomics, statistics and econometrics, and public economics.
-She plans to offer a seminar or an upper-level elective on the economics of crime in the coming semesters.
+Professor Zapryanova's teaching interests are broadly related to her research interests.
+At Smith, she teaches courses in introductory microeconomics, econometrics, public economics, and a seminar on the economics of crime.

 Office Hours